Prof Aileen Douglas B.A. (Dublin), M.A. (Delaware), Ph.D. (Princeton), F.T.C.D.Professor, Head of School

 Research and Teaching Interests

-Aileen Douglas’s research and teaching interests centre on the writing of the long eighteenth century; print culture; Irish writing; and the disciplinary history of English studies.
-Underlying connections between these diverse areas of study are her theoretical concerns with the history and materiality of writing, and with representations of the body.
+Aileen Douglas’s research and teaching interests centre on the writing of the long eighteenth century; on the novel; print culture; Irish writing; women’s writing, and the disciplinary history of English studies.
+Underlying connections between these diverse areas of study are her theoretical concerns with somatic experience and literary representation, with literary form, and with the history of writing.

-Aileen Douglas is also a General Editor of the IRCHSS-assisted ‘Early Irish Fiction, 1680-1820’ project, which provides critical editions of Irish fiction in the designated period.
+Ongoing research involvements include the IRCHSS-assisted ‘Early Irish Fiction, 1680-1820’ project, which provides critical editions of Irish fiction in the designated period.
 For this series, she has co-edited Sarah Butler, Irish Tales (Four Courts Press, 2010) and Elizabeth Sheridan, The Triumph of Prudence over Passion (Four Courts Press, 2011).
-She has also co-edited a special issue of the Irish University Review on Irish Fiction, 1660-1830 (Spring/Summer 2011).
+She has also co-guest edited a special issue of the Irish University Review on Irish Fiction, 1660-1830 (Spring/Summer 2011).
+Another ongoing project is a website dedicated to writers associated with Trinity College Dublin, Trinity Writers (https://www.tcd.ie/trinitywriters/).

-She has supervised Ph.D dissertations on eighteenth-century English and Irish Fiction, on subjects including Daniel Defoe and personal identity, and the representation of servants in fiction of the 1790s, as well as several topics relating to Maria Edgeworth.
-Additionally, she has supervised work on the eighteenth-century Irish book trade; on eighteenth-century aesthetics and on contemporary working-class Scottish fiction.
-She has acted as a mentor for IRC-funded postdoctoral work on women’s writing in the romantic period, and on romantic poetic circles, and is presently mentoring work on the literary salon and eighteenth century friendship.
+In addition to several dissertations on aspects of the Irish and English novel in the long eighteenth century, Aileen has supervised work on Jonathan Swift; the eighteenth-century Irish book trade; and eighteenth-century aesthetics.
+She has acted as a mentor for IRC-funded postdoctoral work on women’s writing in the romantic period, on romantic poetic circles, the literary salon, and eighteenth century friendship.
 She welcomes enquiries from prospective students considering research in these areas.

-Aileen Douglas has held various administrative posts within the School of English, including that of Head of Discipline (2006-8).
+Aileen Douglas is presently the Head of the School of English.
 At College Level she has served as Senior Lecturer/Dean of Undergraduate Studies (2008-11).